-The inquiryHub biology curriculum is a full-year high school biology course anchored in phenomena and aligned to the framework for Next Generation Science Standards (NGSS).
+The inquiryHub (iHub) Biology curriculum is a year-long Biology course anchored in phenomena and aligned to the Next Generation Science Standards.

 Guided by the Next Generation Science Standards (NGSS), inquiryHub High School Biology embeds community science into curriculum.
 Using research-based approaches to teaching science in a deeply digital environment, students contribute resources, observations, data, and analyses to solve larger scientific problems.

 inquiryHub Biology is designed to go beyond traditional science content.
 By focusing on phenomena relevant to students' lives and communities, the course provides opportunities to authentically engage with science and engineering practices.
 The combination of community science, technology, and a focus on science and engineering practices has been shown to help students feel more like scientists, including the belief that their ability to do science can make a difference in their world (Bang & Medin, 2010; Calabrese Barton & Tan, 2010; Roth & Lee, 2003; Shutt, Vye, & Bransford, 2011; Tzou & Bell, 2010).

 A team of researchers from the University of Colorado Boulder and Northwestern University working with teachers from Denver Public Schools district designed three units, which address all of the performance expectations in the NGSS for high school biology.
 Scientists are part of the team and have reviewed all content for accuracy.
 Achieve, Inc., which reviews science units, has reviewed the first unit in the curriculum and rated it as High Quality NGSS Design.